sequenceiq/blog/source/_posts/2014-07-23-schedulers-part-1.markdown

 ---
 layout: post
-title: "YARN Schedulers demistified - Part 1: Capacity"
+title: "YARN Schedulers demystified - Part 1: Capacity"
 date: 2014-07-23 13:13:39 +0200
 comments: true
 categories: [Hadoop, YARN, Schedulers]
 author: Krisztian Horvath
 published: false
 ---

 After our first [post](http://blog.sequenceiq.com/blog/2014/07/02/move-applications-between-queues/) about re-prioritizing already submitted and running jobs on different queues we have received many questions and feedbacks about the Capacity Scheduler internals.
 While there is `some` documentation available, there is no extensive and deep documentation about how it actually works internally.
-Since it's all based on a messaging subsytem it's pretty hard to understand the flow - let alone debuging it.
-At [SequenceIQ](http://sequenceiq.com/) we are working on a heuristic cluster scheduler - and understanding how YARN schedulers work was esential.
-This is part of a larger piece of work - which will lead to a fully dynamic Hadoop clusters - orchestraring [Clousbreak](http://blog.sequenceiq.com/blog/2014/07/18/announcing-cloudbreak/) - the first open source and Docker based **Hadoop as a Service API**.
+Since it's all event based it's pretty hard to understand the flow - let alone debugging it.
+At [SequenceIQ](http://sequenceiq.com/) we are working on a heuristic cluster scheduler - and understanding how YARN schedulers work was essential.
+This is part of a larger piece of work - which will lead to a fully dynamic Hadoop clusters - orchestrating [Cloudbreak](http://blog.sequenceiq.com/blog/2014/07/18/announcing-cloudbreak/) - the first open source and Docker based **Hadoop as a Service API**.
 As usual for us, this work and what we have already done around Capacity and Fair schedulers will be open sourced (or already contributed back to Apache YARN project).

 ##The Capacity Scheduler internals